redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ## Connections

-The Redis Enterprise database dashboard indicates to the total number of connections to the database.
+The Redis Enterprise database dashboard indicates the total number of connections to the database.

 This connection count metric should be monitored with both a minimum and maximum number of connections in mind.
 Based on the number of application instances connecting to Redis (and whether your application uses connection pooling),